werf/werf/docs/documentation/_includes/reference/cli/werf_compose_up.md

             Loose werf giterminism mode restrictions (NOTE: not all restrictions can be removed,
             more info https://werf.io/documentation/advanced/giterminism.html, default
             $WERF_LOOSE_GITERMINISM)
+      --platform=''
+            Enable platform emulation when building images with werf.
+The only supported option for now is linux/amd64.
       --repo=''
             Docker Repo to store stages (default $WERF_REPO) --repo-container-registry=''